The development of an app and its launch in-app marketplace is a great start. Now…

 1. Ease of Access

 Over the years, technology has changed the way in which fitness gurus market their programs.
 From VHS tapes, DVDs and online video tutorials on platforms such as YouTube, today, apps are the way to go.
-After the initial success of the Bikini Body Guide (BBG) PDF e-books, Kayla capitalized on her popularity by creating a mobile app that offered the same workouts, so that they could be accessed by women from anywhere – an invaluable convenience, especially for busy working women, who often don’t have time to go to a gym.
+After the initial success of the Bikini Body Guide (BBG) PDF e-books, Kayla capitalized on her popularity by creating the best workout app.
+This app worked like workout trainer app and offered the same level of workouts so that they could be accessed by women from anywhere – an invaluable convenience, especially for busy working women, who often don’t have time to go to a gym.

 2. Building a Community